Fall 2011 Issue

 "The Beacon Awards recognize and celebrate a wide range of dynamic organizations and individuals which are firming up our economy," said Jack Lowell, chair of The Beacon Council.
 "They are the best, and we thank them all for their commitment and many contributions to our community."

-The Migrant Clinicians Network honored Gene Majka, professor of nursing in the College of Health Sciences, as its 2010 Unsung Hero for his support of the migrant community in South Florida.
+The Migrant Clinicians Network honored Gene Majka, professor of nursing in the College of Nursing and Health Sciences, as its 2010 Unsung Hero for his support of the migrant community in South Florida.
 Majka is distinguished as a "champion for quality health care for the migrant population" and was selected for his dedication, innovation to health care service, and prevention strategies.

 He supervises the community health clinical experience of registered nurses (RNs) who are returning for their baccalaureate degree.
 Under his direction and supervision, these RNs have completed health care assessments on more than 600 children, ensuring their immunizations, weights and medications are recorded.

 "Gene Majka could have chosen any community in South Florida and he chose the most disenfranchised – the migrant community in Homestead.
-He is tireless in his efforts to improve their lives and make sure they have what they need now as well as in the future," said Dr. Pegge Bell, dean of the College of Health Sciences.
+He is tireless in his efforts to improve their lives and make sure they have what they need now as well as in the future," said Dr. Pegge Bell, dean of the College of Nursing and Health Sciences.

 During the flu outbreak in the fall of 2009, Majka worked with the Florida Department of Health to provide hundreds of H1N1 immunizations to migrant farm workers and their families.
 His students have provided more than 100 health education tutorials in English, Spanish and Creole to staff members of community agencies, as well as to parents.